-In the second step, all the ESR were systematically coded under 14 conditions.
+In the second step, all ESRs were systematically coded under 14 conditions.
 This process involved careful reading of each ESR and using a standardized coding sheet to maintain consistency across all ESRs.
 The table was elaborated upon, including the last column (outcome).
 One for funded proposals and 0 for unfunded proposals.
 We used a binary coding system to indicate the presence (1) or absence (0) of each condition (Bianchi et al. 2018; Verweij & Trell 2019).

 It is worth noting that condition 1 (high clarity of overall and specific objectives) was present in all cases, regardless of the outcome.
 To prevent this from skewing our analysis, we exclude this condition from our final set of variables.